 - Fall (September to November)

 High season is popular because the weather is not too hot or too cold.

 I personally think there’s never a wrong time to visit Seoul.
-If you have flexibility in your schedule, consider visiting low season because it’s a good way to save money.
+If you have flexibility in your schedule, consider visiting the low season because it’s a good way to save money.

-How to get to Seoul
+How to travel to Seoul